katie-proj/cs182-notes/Lecture2.md

 - BFS is complete and optimal if measured in # of steps taken (under certain conditions)
 - space complexity: ``O(b^d)``
 - time complexity: ``O(b^d)``
-- exponential complexity search problems cannot be solved by uniformed methods for any but the smallest problem instances
+- exponential complexity search problems cannot be solved by uninformed methods for any but the smallest problem instances

 #### Depth-first Search
 **DFS**: explore tree down to the root using a rule (such as leftmost branch first) before backing up, using a LIFO queue to keep track of which node to visit next